jportugal10/aws-cloud-resume-challenge/README.md

 - Set up IAM Policies and roles for security purposes.

-- Initialized IaC for backend CI/CD via Terrform and AWS CLI.
+- Initialized IaC for backend CI/CD via Terrform, GitLab and AWS CLI.
 (See Github repo for code)